Daniel-Elston/K-Means-Clustering-Algorithm/README.md

 ## Data Science Methodology

 ### Problem Formulation
 Provide a means of classifying the Iris plant species using Python.
-An algorithm is constructed that can be applied in any classification scenario.
+An algorithm is constructed that can be applied in many classification scenarios.
 This can be scaled up, to allow machine to classify or decide what they are 'looking' at.
+Classification algorithms have progressed to so far that they are now capable of safely driving a person to and from destinations.
+The Tesla self driving car has classification recognition software deeply embedded in its systems.

 ### Data Engineering Methods
 - Data Visualisation